Winterdirge/MyBlog/_posts/2019-07-05-Swift-Closures-Thinking.markdown

 let closureName: ClosureType = { ... }
 //As a parameter to another function: funcName(parameter: (ParameterTypes) -> ReturnType)
-//Note: if the passed-in closure is going to outlive the scope of the method, e.g. if you are saving it to a property, it needs to be annotated with @escaping.
+//Note: if the passed-in closure is going to outlive the scope of the method,
+//e.g. if you are saving it to a property, it needs to be annotated with @escaping.
 //As an argument to a function call: funcName({ (ParameterTypes) -> ReturnType in statements })
 //As a function parameter: